Last Updated: 01/01/2023

-- Identifiers, such as name, number of children in household, age of children, housing type, transportation, hobbies, and employment), contact details (e.g., phone number, email address, postal address), and account details (e.g., username and password);
+- Identifiers, such as name, number of children in household, age of children, housing type, transportation, hobbies, and employment), contact details (e.g., phone number, email address, postal address);

-- Demographics, such as age, gender, marital status, ethnicity, and primary language; and
+- Demographics, such as age, gender, marital status, and primary language;

-- Education Information such as course assignment work, exams, academic records, confidential enrollment information, and students’ personal, program-related communications with PCDI Canada.
-Note that we may be required by law to collect certain information about you or as a consequence of any contractual relationship we have with you.
-Failure to provide this information may prevent or delay the fulfillment of these obligations
+- Education Information such as course assignment work, exams, academic records, confidential enrollment information, and students’ personal, program-related communications with PCDI Canada;

 - Internet or other electronic network activity information, such as browser versions, pages most visited, duration and time of visit, as well as standard fields from our web log reporting software;

-2. Personal Information in Publically Accessible Areas.
+2. Personal Information in Publicly Accessible Areas.
 Some interactive portions of our Sites are open and visible to the larger public and/or people and entities engaged in providing or supporting PCDI Canada academic programs.
-If you include personally identifying information in materials you contribute to the Sites, via postings, chat rooms, or otherwise, that personal information will be available to members of the larger public.
+If you include personally identifying information in materials you contribute to the Sites, via postings, chat rooms, or otherwise, that Personal Information will be available to members of the larger public.
 We therefore strongly encourage you not to include personally identifying information in your interactions in public forums made available through the Sites, such as in postings or in chat rooms, or in your Username.

-3. How We Collect Personal Information.
+3. How We Collect Personal Information Directly From You.
 We collect Personal Information that you voluntarily provide to us.
-For example, when you register as a User on the Sites in order to participate in the Sites activities, we ask you for personal information such as your name, email address, and telephone number.
+For example, when you register as a User on the Sites in order to participate in the Sites activities, we ask you for Personal Information such as your name, email address, and telephone number.
 We may also collect this information if you contact us requesting information, participate in or provide feedback on the Sites or Site activities, or forward information from the Sites to internet addresses outside of the Sites.
 In addition, if you are a student, we collect and store your Student Records consistent with our business practices, requirements of our educational accrediting, certifying and licensing institutions, and applicable United States and state laws and regulations.